Walavouchey/osu-wiki/wiki/Mascots/en.md

 :::

-pippi, stylised with a lowercase "p", is the osu! game mode mascot that joined on 2008-07.
-She is also known as pippidon in osu!taiko and appeared in [Yandere Simulator](https://yanderesimulator.com) as an NPC.
+pippi, stylised with a lowercase "p", is the mascot of the osu! game mode since June 2008.
+She also appears in osu!taiko's default skin, where she is known as pippidon.
 The initial concept art was created by ::{ flag=US }:: [Sarumaru](https://osu.ppy.sh/users/9427), the pippidon sprite was created by ::{ flag=HK }:: [crystalsuicune](https://osu.ppy.sh/users/9974), and the current art was designed by ::{ flag=US }:: [Daru](https://osu.ppy.sh/users/32480).

+In the game, pippi pops out of the side of the screen at every [combo milestone](/wiki/Gameplay/Combo_milestone) and is also seen on the client's crash window.
+In the [osu!(lazer) client](/wiki/Client/Release_stream/Lazer), she appears in UI artwork in the account registration screen, as well as the beatmap listing when no search results are found.

+On the website, she appears in fan art scattered throughout various pages, such as the top of the [Featured Artist listing](https://osu.ppy.sh/beatmaps/artists) and placeholder error screens.

+Outside of osu!, pippi made a cameo appearance in [Yandere Simulator](https://yanderesimulator.com) as an NPC.

 ### ![](/wiki/shared/mode/taiko.png) Mocha